Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Simplified Setup with the corbado_auth package:

-While we wont delve deep into the detailed setup of the Flutter app in this guide, this Flutter guide provides a comprehensive walkthrough for a basic setup.
+While we wont delve deep into the detailed setup of the Flutter app in this guide, this Flutter guide and our Flutter documentation provide a comprehensive walkthrough for a basic setup.
 We encourage you to explore it for a thorough understanding of the initial steps.

 See our full GitHub repository here for details.